Whitehorse General Hospital

 Whitehorse General Hospital is a hospital in Whitehorse, Yukon.
 It is the biggest hospital in the Yukon, providing 24/7 emergency care, inpatient and ambulatory care, surgical services, cancer care, psychiatric, visiting specialists clinics, therapy and lab services, and advanced diagnostic imaging.
-It is currently undergoing an expansion that is expected to be finished in 2017.
+A new wing containing an emergency department was opened in January 2018.
+In the years preceding the opening of the new ward the hospital's Emergency Department saw roughly 33,000 visitors annually.

 The hospital and territory have historically been criticized for not offering dialysis services in the territory.

 Facilities

 Whitehorse General Hospital offers community services such as: